Updated May 6, 2020

 Often, you’ll notice a retracement or an adjustment of their original advice that didn’t follow conventional investing methods (long term buy and hold investing based on your age and risk regardless of valuations) for this very reason.

 So, sometimes, as individual investors, we have to “read between the lines” so that’s what I’ve done here for you.

 Transparency in Financial Services

 While you’re still not going to catch Jim Cramer jumping around and yelling that you should stop investing in stocks – he’d be out of a job!
 But I do think that transparency has increased among top financial experts.

 For example, I respect the heck out of Liz Ann Sonders, Charles Schwab Chief Investment Strategist for voicing her subtle warning about what stocks will do in the next 10 years on Twitter and elsewhere.

-Similarly, Vanguard, who has always put investors first in my humble opinion, has taken a rare cautious stance about U.S. stocks over the next 10 years, as you’ll see in this post.
+Similarly, Vanguard, who tends to put investors first in my humble opinion, has taken a rare cautious stance about U.S. stocks over the next 10 years, as you’ll see in this post.

-Below each expert, I’ll briefly note why I respect their opinion so much that I am willing to share it with my readers.
+Below each expert, I’ll briefly note why I respect each expert’s opinion so much that I am willing to share it with my readers.

 But, honestly, the fact that they are willing to suggest that it’s time to increase caution about stocks in the US amidst a country very committed to passive index investing without regard to valuations is almost enough for me to value their opinion.

 Rob Arnott, Research Affiliates Founder

-Arnott’s quote about the biggest surprise for most people after seeing low expected returns from stocks over the next 10 years using the projected return tool they developed – “…what has performed best in the past isn’t likely to perform well in the future, and what has disappointed in the past is where the opportunities lie” (Norton 11).
+Here’s Arnott’s quote about the biggest surprise for most people after seeing low expected returns from stocks over the next 10 years using the projected return tool they developed

 “People forget that disruptors get disrupted.” – Rob Arnott, Barron’s, August 2019